mykoz/resource-links/spark/spark2/1_spark_install.md

 reshama$
 ```

-:boom: :spark: **Congrats!
-You are now running Spark!  with Python!** :boom: :spark:
+:boom: :boom: :boom: **Congrats on a successful!
+You are now running interactive Spark!  with Python!** :boom: :boom: :boom: